keboola/website/index.md

     background: "/uploads/illu3.svg"
   - background: "/uploads/illu4.svg"
     title: "Security means\L everything to us"
     desc: "<p>Your data is valuable, so we guard it very carefully.
-All data is HIPAA grade secured, and we meticulously log all user actions for your complete peace of mind.</p>"
+All data is HIPAA-grade secured, and we meticulously log all user actions for your complete peace of mind.</p>"
   - title: "No more \Lvendor lock-in"
     desc: "<p>We intentionally made Keboola completely transparent and open box so you can improve and build on top of existing work.
 We’re so confident that you’ll